-Net cash paid $ 311 $ 104
+Net cash paid $ 763 $ 311 $ 104

-(a) Excludes amounts related to the 1998 acquisition of Elektro prior to the consolidation of Jacaré.

 On November 8, 1999, Enron announced that it had entered into an agreement to sell Enron’s wholly-owned electric utility subsidiary, Portland General Electric Company (PGE), to Sierra Pacific Resources for $2.1 billion.
 Sierra Pacific Resources will also assume approximately $1 billion in PGE debt and preferred stock.
-The transaction is expected to close inearly 2001.
+The transaction is expected to close in 2001.
 Enron’s carrying amount of PGE as of December 31, 2000 was approximately $1.6 billion.
 Income before interest, minority interest and income taxes for PGE was $338 million, $298 million and $284 million for 2000, 1999 and 1998, respectively.

 3 PRICE Risk Management ACTIVITIES and FINANCIAL INSTRUMENTS

 Trading Activities.
-Enron, through its Wholesale Services (Enron Wholesale), Retail Energy Services (Energy Services) and Broadband Services segments, offers price risk management services to wholesale, commercial and industrial customers through a variety of financial and other instruments including forward contracts involving physical delivery of an energy commodity, swap agreements, which require payments to (or receipt of payments from) counterparties based on the differential between a fixed and variable price for the commodity, options and other contractual arrangements.
+Enron offers price risk management services to wholesale, commercial and industrial customers through a variety of financial and other instruments including forward contracts involving physical delivery, swap agreements, which require payments to (or receipt of payments from) counterparties based on the differential between a fixed and variable price for the commodity, options and other contractual arrangements.
 Interest rate risks and foreign currency risks associated with the fair value of the commodity portfolio are managed using a variety of financial instruments, including financial futures.

 Notional Amounts and Terms.
-The notional amounts and terms of these instruments at December 31, 2000 are shown below (volumes in trillions of British thermal units equivalent (TBtue), millions of metric tonnes or DS-3, dollars in millions):
+The notional amounts and terms of these instruments at December 31, 2000 are shown below (dollars in millions):

 Fixed Price Fixed Price Maximum